 Choosing and Declaring Your Area of Emphasis

 There is no procedure for declaring an area of emphasis.
 It will not appear in your transcript, and your diploma will only say “Bachelor of Arts” or “Bachelor of Science.”
+(Review general degree requirements.)
 However, you can put your area of emphasis on resumes, graduate school applications, or any other documents that ask for your major.
 You can enter your secondary area of emphasis if they ask for your minor.

 If you would like your area of emphasis to appear in your academic record, you can write about it in your final Academic Statement.